ezze/webpack-5-circular/README.md

 # webpack-5-circular

-This demo repository reproduces Webpack 5 issue with using circular dependencies.
+This demo repository reproduces Webpack 5 issue with using circular dependencies: https://github.com/webpack/webpack/issues/11958

 ## How to reproduce